Clothing & Footwear

 Clean with saddle soap

 Apply saddle soap to a damp cloth and work it into the leather using circular motions.
 Focus on creased areas and stained spots.
+Build a light foam, do not soak the leather.
+Saddle soap pulls embedded dirt out of the pores; oversoaking pushes it deeper and can warp the leather.

 3. 3